shreyanc07/comparitive-analysis-of-decision-tree-and-naive-bayes-model-for-classification/README.md

-# Supervised Learning
+# DMML Assignments

-Comparative analysis between Decision Tree and Naive Bayes model for classification
+My repo for all my DMML Jan 2023 assignments.